pslucas0212/Part-5-Perparing-the-Template/README.md

 ![RedHat 8.3](/images/sat93.png)

 On the Operating Systems > Editing RedHat 8.3 page, click on the Templates tab.
-Chose following options from the dropdown list, and click the blue Submit button.
+Chose following options from the approprate dropdown list.
+When you are finiehsed click the blue Submit button.

 Option Name | Choice
 ----------- | ------